btc-vision/opnet-node/docs/proposals/OrderBook.md

 ### Comparison Points

-- **Price Positions as Ticks:** Like Uniswap, OPNet enables users to define specific price points, effectively creating “ticks” in the order book.
+- **Price Positions as Ticks:** Like Uniswap, OP_NET enables users to define specific price points, effectively creating “ticks” in the order book.
 Each position acts as a price level, and buyers can reserve tokens across these levels.
-- **Order Fulfillment Flexibility:** While Uniswap requires users to swap based on liquidity within tick ranges, OPNet allows buyers to reserve tokens across multiple price points with slippage control.
+- **Order Fulfillment Flexibility:** While Uniswap requires users to swap based on liquidity within tick ranges, OP_NET allows buyers to reserve tokens across multiple price points with slippage control.
 This system enables more controlled and precise order fulfillment, akin to selecting specific orders in a traditional exchange order book.